Fatality Review Programs

 Parental Interviews

-We interview the families that have recently experienced the loss of a baby during pregnancy or in early infancy who are also open to sharing their experiences with us.
+Families that have recently experienced the loss of a baby during pregnancy or in early infancy who are also open to sharing their experiences can be interviewed to help supplement the report and bolster the program.
+As only parents and loved ones can share direct experiences with medical and social service providers.

 The Interview: